dashpay/docs/introduction/how-to-buy.rst

   meaning they are operated by a single company, which may be obliged by the laws of the jurisdiction in which it operates to collect data on its customers.
-Others are decentralized, but as a result have higher escrow requirements since you are dealing peer-to- peer instead of with a trusted entity.
+Others are decentralized, but as a result have higher escrow requirements since you are dealing peer-to-peer instead of with a trusted entity.
 Exchanges can be broadly broken down into two
   categories: exchanges which accept national currency (fiat money) and exchanges which deal in cryptocurrencies only.
+For safety, exchanges should not be used as wallets.
+Exchanges are for trading, not for savings.

 - `Instant exchanges`_ perform a similar
   function to normal exchanges, but without the requirement to log in.